Report disability parking abuse

 A customer found to be misusing a placard is subject to fines, loss of placard parking privileges, and even license suspension.
 Misuse of a disability plate or placard may result in suspension or revocation of the plate or placard.
 Police departments can confiscate placards that are being abused and request that the RMV immediately cancel the placard.

-The Registrar will suspend for 30 days the license or right to operate of a person who misuses a disability plate or placard.
+The RMV will suspend the license or right to operate of a person who misuses a disability plate or placard for 60 days for a first offense, 120 days for a second offense, and one year for a third and subsequent offense.
 Anyone who wrongfully displays a disability placard is subject to a fine of $500 to $1000.